awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolidentityprovider.md

 ## Properties<a name="aws-resource-cognito-userpoolidentityprovider-properties"></a>

 `AttributeMapping`  <a name="cfn-cognito-userpoolidentityprovider-attributemapping"></a>
 A mapping of identity provider attributes to standard and custom user pool attributes\.
+Available user pool attributes shall be formatted in snake_case, i.e. "FamilyName" user pool attribute shall be referenced as "family_name" in AttributeMapping JSON\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)